citp/privacy-policy-historical/s/se/sea/searchenginecollege.com.md

 **How do you store my personal information?**

-Your information is held in electronic form in our databases.
+Your information is held in electronic form in our secure databases.
 We take the strictest precautions to ensure the security of that information.

+**Do you store my credit card information?**

+We use Swipe HQ (Auckland, New Zealand) and 2Checkout (Ohio, USA) as our merchant payment gateways for customer purchases.
+Your credit card information will only be stored by our payment gateway partners if you agree to this option during the checkout process.
+Swipe HQ and 2Checkout both follow strict security procedures to ensure your private information is stored as securely as possible.

 **Why did I receive an email from you?**